 # Importing the Essential Libraries

 import numpy as np import pandas as pd

 import matplotlib.pyplot as plt

 Then, we import our dataset.

-After executing this code, the dataset will be imported to our program.
-Let's have a look on that dataset:
+After executing this code, the dataset will be imported into our program.
+Let's have a look at that dataset:

 Now, we use DecisionTreeRegressor class from the Scikit-learn library and make an object of this class.
 Then we will fit the object to our dataset to make our model.

 # Fitting Decision Tree Regression to the dataset